Sign In

 Maintenance and Care Needs

-Proper grooming and care are vital in maintaining a Glen's ideal therapy condition.
-Their coat requires regular brushing to prevent mats that could cause discomfort to both the dog and the individuals they assist.
-Regular bathing and nail trimming are also essential components of their upkeep to ensure they are presentable and pleasant to those they visit.
+Proper grooming and care are vital in maintaining a Glen’s ideal therapy condition.
+Their coat requires regular brushing to prevent mats that could cause discomfort.
+This discomfort could affect both the dog and the individuals they assist.
+Regular bathing and nail trimming are also essential.
+These components of their upkeep ensure they are presentable and pleasant to those they visit.

 Training and Certification Readiness

-Glen of Imaal Terriers are intelligent and motivated learners, demonstrating a readiness for therapy dog certification through structured training programs focusing on obedience, socialization, and adaptation to diverse environments.
-Early socialization is crucial to their development as therapy animals, helping them acclimatize to various social stimuli.
+Glen of Imaal Terriers are intelligent and motivated learners.
+They demonstrate readiness for therapy dog certification through structured training programs.
+These programs focus on obedience, socialization, and adaptation to diverse environments.
+Early socialization is crucial to their development as therapy animals.
+It helps them acclimatize to various social stimuli.

 Learning Style and Responsiveness